-Canticle house located at 814/820 Eighth Street are equipped with hardwired smoke detector systems and firealarm pull stations with a local alarm.
-These systems are in compliance with City of La Crosse fire codes.
+\Canticle Houses located at 814/820 Eighth Street are equipped with hardwired smoke detector systems and fire-alarm pull stations with a local alarm.
+These systems are in compliance with City of La Crosse fire codes. \\Bonaventure Hall and Marian Hall, McDonald Terrace, Rose Terrace and Treacy House, are also equipped with a battery backup that will operate life safety systems including all fire safety equipment, sprinkler systems, hallway lighting, emergency lighting and lighting in all emergency exit stairwells.

-Residents Assistants also have the Viterbo University Emergency Response Plan posted in their actual rooms.
+\\\Residents Assistants also have the Viterbo University Emergency Response Plan posted in their actual rooms.
 The plan includes information on fire safety and what appropriate action to take during a fire alarm or actual fire.